dailinge/STM32F4-examples/README.md

 Examples:

 + GPIO example featuring setting and reading from IO pins
++ I2C Master example showing how to transmit and receive data as a bus Master
++ SPI example on how to configure the SPI1 peripheral
 + USART example with receive interrupt
-+ I2C Master example showing how to transmit and receive data as a bus Master

 ###This code is licensed under the Creative Commons Attribution license v3.0